 (Offered as Biology 23 and Environmental Studies 21.)
 A study of the relationships of plants and animals (including humans) to each other and to their environment.
 We'll start by considering the decisions an individual makes in its daily life concerning its use of resources, such as what to eat and where to live, and whether to defend such resources.
 We'll then move on to populations of individuals, and investigate species population growth, limits to population growth, and why some species are so successful as to become pests whereas others are on the road to extinction.
 The next level will address communities, and how interactions among populations, such as competition, predation, parasitism, and mutualism, affect the organization and diversity of species within communities.
 The final stage of the course will focus on ecosytems, and the effects of humans and other organisms on population, community, and global stability.
 Three hours of lecture per week.

 Requisite: Biology 18 or Environmental Studies 12 or permission from the instructor.
 Not open to first-year students.
 Fall semester.
-Professor Temeles.2020-21: Offered in Fall 2020
+Professor Temeles.2022-23: Offered in Spring 2023

 This course will explore the application of genetic analysis toward understanding complex biological systems.
 Scientists often turn to the study of genes and mutations when trying to decipher the mechanisms underlying such diverse processes as the making of an embryo, the response of cells to their environment, or the defect in a heritable disease.
 By reading papers from the research literature, we will study in detail some of the genetic approaches that have been taken to analyze certain molecular systems.
 We will learn from these examples how to use genetic analysis to formulate models that explain the molecular function of a gene product.
 The laboratory portion of this course will include discussions of the experimental approaches presented in the literature.
 Students will apply these approaches to their own laboratory projects.
 Three hours of lecture and four hours of laboratory per week; the laboratory projects will require additional time outside of class hours.